sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partners_secure_your_organization_with_security_analytics_using_snowflake_and_sigma/secure_your_organization_with_security_analytics_using_snowflake_and_sigma.md

 ![image316](assets/customizingthetemplate16.png)

 4.18 Using the dropdown next to Timezone, select YOUR time zone.
-For Occurance, set a time in the next 10mins so that you will see the alert in your inbox before the lab is complete.
+For Occurrence, set a time in the next 10mins so that you will see the alert in your inbox before the lab is complete.

 ![image317](assets/customizingthetemplate17.png)